kloczek/zabbix-templates/README.md

          - ```triggers```
          - ```queue::preprocessing```
        - remove quotes around processes names to make migration from standard zabbix template easier
-       - remove proc::busy::db watchdog % item (there is no such zabbix server process)
        - remove items::queued (it duplicates information provided by queue::* items)
        - rename all process::* items to ```proc::*``` (keep it in sync with proxy template)
        - rename Uptime to ```uptime```